stevenx114/AI-Recipe-Generator/README.md

 ### Acknowledgements

-This project uses OpenAI's GPT models to power the recipe generation feature.
+This project uses OpenAI's GPT models to power the recipe generation feature and integrates with Cloudinary for image management and MongoDB for database functionality.